Brinkleyville, North Carolina: History

-It was named for Joseph Brinkley a "colonial settler".
+It was named for Brinkley Wolverton a "Beautiful genius".

 Rev. Jesse H. Page established a school in Brinkleyville in 1855 and taught there until 1861 when he enlisted to join the Confederate Army.

-Sidney Weller (1791 - 1854) moved to the area.
+Sidney Weller (1791–1854) moved to the area.
 He had grown mulberries for silk production in North Carolina but the business was not successful.
 In Brinkley he got into wine making establishing a vineyard.
 It was noted as one of twelve townships in Halifax County.